-- To describe various levels of controls in power systems and the vulnerability of the system. - To explain components, architecture and configuration of SCADA. - To define unit commitment and explain various constraints in unit commitment and the solution methods - To explain issues of hydrothermal scheduling and solutions to hydro thermal problems - To explain basic generator control loops, functions of Automatic generation control, speed governors and mathematical models of Automatic Load Frequency Control - To explain automatic generation control, voltage and reactive power control in an interconnected power system.
+- To describe various levels of controls in power systems and the vulnerability of the system. - To explain components, architecture and configuration of SCADA. - To define unit commitment and explain various constraints in unit commitment and the solution methods - To explain issues of hydrothermal scheduling and solutions to hydro thermal problems - To explain basic generator control loops, functions of Automatic generation control, speed governors and mathematical models of Automatic Load Frequency Control - To explain automatic generation control, voltage and reactive power control in aninterconnected power system. - To explain reliability and contingency analysis, state estimation and relatedissues.